 Now, the African countries have traditionally been in the lead in these negotiations, and rightfully so, because they are affected most directly.
-And if you put any major sanctions on, like an arms or trade or embargo or trade embargo, they have to enforce it.
+And if you put any major sanctions on, like an arms embargo or trade embargo, they have to enforce it.